 The EZ9 and 10 are the same sterilizers except for their chamber sizes.
 This article will explore the features, sizes and specs for these two Tuttnauer machines.

-If you only need the user manual, try here for a pdf version you can download.
+FYI, If you only need the user manual, try here for a pdf version you can download.

-You can do me a big favor and like my videos on Youtube or leave a question in the comments.
+No pressure, but feel free to like my videos on Youtube or leave a question in the comments.
 Also think about sharing the video link with someone that is looking to buy an autoclave.
 Thanks!